 Cancer rehabilitation addresses the unique needs of patients experiencing symptoms as a result of cancer or cancer treatments.
-Cancer and the treatments for cancer can cause various side effects such as pain, limited mobility, decreased strength, swelling and fatigue, creating a range of therapy needs.
+Cancer and its treatments can cause various side effects such as pain, limited mobility, decreased strength, swelling and fatigue, which can create a range of therapy needs.
 Penn Therapy & Fitness provides outpatient care and education designed to enhance the quality of life and improve the function of individuals affected by cancer.

 Individualized Cancer Rehabilitation Services

-To meet the challenges that face cancer patients, the experts at Penn build comprehensive, individual treatment programs.
-Our team coordinates physical medicine and rehabilitation interventions with acute oncologic care to ensure continuity.
-This is an innovative approach that delivers rehabilitation during and after cancer treatment on either an inpatient or outpatient basis, depending upon what works best for each individual.
+To meet the challenges that you face as a patient with cancer, our experts build personalized treatment programs.
+Our team coordinates physical medicine and rehabilitation interventions with your oncology team to ensure continuity of care.
+This is an innovative approach that delivers rehabilitation during and after cancer treatment on either an inpatient or outpatient basis, depending upon what works best for you.

 Rehabilitation services may include management of: